A few years ago I had the pleasure of experiencing TD Jakes preaching the house down.

 I examine my audience because knowing my audience helps me maximize my impact and avoid unnecessary offense.
 It prevents me from being insensitive especially as I apply truth.

-For instance, if I am looking to change people’s devotional habits it’s really important that I consider the time constraints upon a young or single mom as compared to a retired person.
+For instance, if I am looking to change people’s devotional habits I must consider the time constraints upon a young or single mom as compared to a retired person.

 Likewise, if I’m seeking to shift someone’s attitude toward money then it helps to think of the different backgrounds that inform people’s values about finance.